-Policy formulation and implementation involves the following steps:
+Formulation of Personnel Policy- Policy formulation and implementation involve the following steps:

-Identifying the need: initially important areas of personnel management (recruitment, selection, training compensating bargaining) must have a policy formulation which is clearly spelt out.
-Additional policy guidelines can come at any stage depending on the recurrence of ticklish issue at various levels.
+Identifying the need: Initially, important areas of personnel management in HR (recruitment, selection, training compensating bargaining) must have a policy formulation that is clearly spelt out.
+Additional policy guidelines can come at any stage depending on the recurrence of the ticklish issues at various levels.

 Specifying alternatives: Policy alternatives should emerge clearly after collecting relevant data from various sources.
 These have to be evaluated carefully in terms of their contribution to organizational objectives.
 It is always better to involve people at various levels, especially those who are going to use and live with such policies.
 Top management should put the stamp of approval only when everything is above board and the stated policy clearly reflects organizational priorities.

-Communicating the policy: In order to gain approval at various levels the formulated policy should be communicated through out the organization.
-Policy manual, in house journal and discussions with people at various levels may be used to reach out to employees quickly.
+Communicating the policy: In order to gain approval at various levels, the formulated policy should be communicated throughout the organization.
+Policy manuals, in-house journals, and discussions with people at various levels may be used to reach out to employees quickly.